Phantasy Star Online 2

 The nature of the game's North American launch is still unclear with the only details being present in the game's North American marketing which claims the game would have all the content currently available on the Japanese version and cross platform Multiplayer for Xbox One and PC players, with Phil Spencer later confirming the game could also possibly launching on other platforms. .
 There also does not exist any details on whether the game would see a launch in EMEA regions (either in the form of a European client, European hosted servers or even just official support).

 On December 17th, 2019, a Closed Beta for the Xbox One version of the game was announced for North American players.
 Registration for the Xbox One Phantasy Star Online 2 Beta is done through Microsoft's Xbox Insider Hub.
 Further information also stated the game would not be releasing on Windows 10 initially stating the version was 'scheduled to release later in the year', however the game's social media accounts confirmed that the Windows 10 version would still be releasing within the Spring timeframe.

 On January 27, 2020, the official dates for the Phantasy Star Online 2 Xbox One Closed Beta had been announced for February 7th, 2020.
 Building up to the release date's announcement, the game's social media unveiled the three rewards for players who played the Closed Beta:

 - Dreamcast Mag Evolution Device

-In addition, the social media account revealed an Open Beta would be taking place after the game's Closed Beta.
+In addition, the social media account revealed an Open Beta would be taking place which would transition to a final release.

 - Main article: Phantasy Star Online 2/Credits.